-When a decision for euthanasia has been made, you should decide what you want done with your pet’s remains.
-It may seem strange to make these arrangements prior to euthanasia, but it can bring some degree of comfort to know what will happen next, and you will not have to focus on these decisions while you are grieving the recent loss of your beloved pet.
-Your veterinarian can provide information about burial, cre¬mation, and other alternatives.
+When a decision for euthanasia has been made, one question to consider is what you want done with your pet’s remains.
+It may seem strange to make these arrangements prior to euthanasia, but it can bring some degree of comfort to know what will happen next, and you won't have to focus on the decision while grieving the recent loss of your beloved pet.
+Your veterinarian can provide information about burial, cremation, and other alternatives.

 How will I know when?

 If your pet can no longer experience the things he/she once enjoyed, cannot respond to you in his or her usual ways, or appears to be experiencing more pain than pleasure, you may need to consider euthanasia.
 Likewise, if your pet is terminally ill or critically injured, or if the financial or emotional cost of treatment is beyond your means, euthanasia may be a valid option.
 Sometimes asking yourself the question, “Does my pet have more bad days than good days?” can help you make the decision.

 Sometimes asking yourself the question, “Does my pet have more bad days than good days?” can help you make the decision.